eNMS-automation/eNMS/docs/services/service_system.rst

 Variable substitution
 ---------------------

-For some services, it is useful for a string to accept variable such as timestamps or device parameters.
+For some services, it is useful for a string to include variables such as a timestamp or device parameters.
 For example, if you run a ReST call script on several devices to send a request at a given URL, you might want the URL to depend on the name of the device.
-Any code between double curved brackets will be evaluated at runtime and replace with the appropriate value.
+Any code between double curved brackets will be evaluated at runtime and replaced with the appropriate value.

-For example, you can POST a request on several device at ``/url/{{device.name}}``, and ``{{device.name}}`` will be replaced by the name of the device.
+For example, you can POST a request on several devices at ``/url/{{device.name}}``, and ``{{device.name}}`` will be replaced on each execution iteration by the name of each device.

 Let's consider the following ReST call service: